 Our Nepali master artisan created our beautiful Vajrasattva statue with the jewelry and crown of a Bodhisattva.
 At the request of the buyer, we would be happy to adorn the crown and jewels of the statue with turquoise or red stones.
 At no extra charge, the skilled artisan can embellish the statue with these special decorations before delivery.

 The color turquoise is a special combination of blue and green.
 Indeed, blue signifies the purity of the Buddhas and green symbolizes their readiness to act.
 Additionally, devotees meditating on the color red can transform anger into wisdom.
 This Vajrasattva statue will wear the adornments very well and they will inspire all those who lay their eyes on your new statue.

 Vajrasattva is the “Subtle Body of Limitless Form”

-Who is Vajrasattva?
-Interpretations vary depending on which denomination of Buddhism is adhered to.
-As a result, Vajrasattva Buddha statues are considered to be both a bodhisattva (Mahayana) and also a Buddha (Tibetan Buddhism).
+Depending on the geographical region, Vajrasattva statues are considered to be both a Bodhisattva (Mahayana) and also a Buddha (Tibetan Buddhism).
 Vajrasattva is described as a “subtle body of limitless form”.
-Therefore, he can theoretically appear as either a Buddha or bodhisattva.
+Therefore, he can theoretically appear as any form necessary to relieve the suffering of sentient life.
 Additionally, Vajrasattva is one of the 3 Buddha bodies known as the “Trikaya”.
 The body he represents is called “Sambhogakaya”.